Yonkers Fire Department: 2010 to 2019

-In October 2019, the City of Yonkers, in a ceremony held just outside the site of the New YFD Station 1, that was still under construction, dedicated and renamed the section of New School Street, between Palisades Avenue/Elm Street and Engine Place, as "FF Patrick Joyce Way" in memory of Firefighter Joyce, of YFD Rescue Co. # 1, who tragically lost his life, battling a fire in 2009.
+In October 2019, the City of Yonkers, in a ceremony held just outside the site of the New YFD Station 1, that was still under construction, dedicated and renamed the section of New School Street, between Palisades Avenue/Elm Street and Engine Place, as "FF Patrick Joyce Way" in memory of Firefighter Joyce, of YFD Rescue Co. # 1, who died battling a fire in 2009.

 In November 2019, due to remodeling/construction work on-going at both Station 10 and Station 13, Engine 310 is temporarily being quartered at Station 12 with Engine 312, Tower Ladder 75, and Battalion 2.
 Engine 313 is temporarily quartered at Station 11 with Squad 11 and the Collapse Rig and Ladder 73 is temporarily quartered at Station 7 with Engine 307.
 Also, Rescue 1 has temporarily been relocated back to Station 8 with Engine 308.

 In December 2019, Engine 313 and Ladder 73 moved back to Station 13 and Engine 310 moved back to Station 10, as the construction work was completed at their respective stations.
 Rescue 1 moved back, temporarily, to Station 7.

 On December 18, 2019, there was the Ribbon Cutting Ceremony opening the New Yonkers Fire Department Station 1 located at 25 John Street.
 Several articles from both the Yonkers Fire Department and the Yonkers School System were gathered to be placed in a Time Capsule which will be buried below the New Bell Tower located outside of the new station, which is scheduled to be opened in the Year 2119.